Abstract Integration in Net Convergence Structures: Summability in Riesz Spaces and Integrals Based on Infinite Riemann Sums.

-As a way of obtaining another useful and interesting example, at least in a restricted sense, we now formulate an equivalence result concerning the Net Riemann integral and the $S^{*}$-integral.
-This aforementioned equivalence is of a restricted nature because it shows that the existence of the $S^{*}$-integral implies the existence of a particular example of the Net Riemann integral when $Z$ equipped with a Boccuto-Candeloro net convergence structure which is topological.
-In fact, we have:
+We now formulate a result to connect the net Riemann integral and the $S^{*}$-integral.
+This aforementioned equivalence is of a restricted nature because it shows that the existence of the $S^{*}$-integral implies the existence of a particular example of the Net Riemann integral when $Z$ equipped with a net convergence structure that is topological (notice that $X$ and $Y$ need not be of this type).
+In fact, we have the following result that proves a fact cited by \cite{sionsemigroup}, on Page 16, without proof:

-\begin{proposition} Let $f \in L^{1}_{S^{*}}(\mu)$ be a $S^{*}$-integrable function in the context of conditions (i) and (ii) of Definition \ref{kolmogorovS*integralconvergencestructure}, where $Z$ is equipped with a Boccuto-Candeloro net convergence structure which is generated by a vector space topology.
-Then, $f$ is Sion integrable. \end{proposition}
+\begin{proposition} Let $f \in L_{S^{*}}(\mu)$ be a $S^{*}$-integrable function in the context of conditions (i) and (ii) of Definition \ref{kolmogorovS*integralconvergencestructure}, where $Z$ is equipped with a net convergence structure which is generated by a vector space topology.
+Then, $f$ is Sion integrable\footnote{Here and thereafter, we denote the Sion integral of $f$ on $\Omega$ by $\int_{\Omega}^{(Si)}fd\mu$}. \end{proposition}

 \begin{proof}